DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 # Your Job Search Mindset

-Going through the career transition of becoming a software engineer will be challenging at times.
+Going through a career transition will be challenging at times.
 It requires a growth mindset and positive attitude to power through the process.

 As Carol Dweck explained in her book *Mindset: New Psychology of Success*, a growth mindset is powerful because you believe your “talents and abilities can be developed through effort, good teaching, and persistence.”